 Yes, all our teachers are qualified and we also ensure that every teacher undergoes the necessary hours of Continuing Professional Development (CPD) on an annual basis.
-BELS schools are also accredited by FELTOM, ALTO, ELT and IALC.
-All teachers are also hand-picked by our director of studies to ensure pronunciation is clear and correct and one that our clients will want to mimic.
+BELS language schools in Malta and Gozo are also accredited by FELTOM, ALTO, ELT and IALC.
+All teachers are also hand-picked by our director of studies to ensure pronunciation is clear and correct and one that our students will want to mimic.

 Will I receive a certificate at the end of the course?

-Yes, at BELS adult centres we also prepare an individual student assessment summary, which provides details of your development and teacher remarks, together with your final certificate of attendance.
+Yes, at BELS adult centres we also prepare an individual student assessment summary, which provides details of your development and teacher remarks regarding your English courses in Malta and Gozo, together with your final certificate of attendance.

 When do the lesson times start and finish?